jrivest2/u3_s1_challenge/README.md

 - We have an awful lot of computers here, and it gets pretty confusing with slightly different things running on all of them.
 How could containers help us improve this situation?

 Answer both of these questions (baseline ~5 sentences) here in text.

+ **Answer**: I believe code reviews are important to help us catch any errors that maybe didn't show in our own personal testing.
+I also think it is important to help a friend make sure they're following their style guide.
+That's what I'd want them to notice.
+I also think it's cool if they tell me about cool and productive ways I could refactor my code to make it more effecient so that way my code can actually be improved in the way it runs.

+  Containers are helpful because they allow us to work on top of our current OS (while being OS independent), but still in a controlled environment that is seperate from the other things running on any particular computer.
+So, even though we have several different things running, all computers at the company could run each others code in the containers and it should all work (even with different OS's) becuase of the nature of the container environment.

 ### Part 8 - Turn it in!

 Provide all the files you wrote (`acme.py`, `acme_report.py`, and